 On these pages you will find more information about the sacraments celebrated here at St. Rita in the Desert parish.
 We hope that you will consider this to be a personal invitation to grace, and a fuller life in Christ.

 How do I join the congregation?

-Membership in the Church is conferred by the Sacrament of Baptism.Jesus commands us to “Baptize all nations in the name of the Father and of the Son and of the Holy Spirit.”(cf. Matthew 28: 19) Saint Thomas the Apostle parish invites everyone to Baptism and membership in the Church.
+Membership in the Church is conferred by the Sacrament of Baptism.Jesus commands us to “Baptize all nations in the name of the Father and of the Son and of the Holy Spirit.”(cf. Matthew 28: 19) St. Rita in the Desert parish invites everyone to Baptism and membership in the Church.

 How do I bring a child for Baptism?

-Baptisms are usually held during (or after) the 11 a.m.
-Mass on the first Sunday of the month.
-Parents and Godparents are required to attend a short class before the Baptism.
-This is usually held on the second Sunday of every month after the 11 a.m.
-Mass.
+Baptisms are usually held during the 11 a.m.
+Mass on the Third Sunday of the month.
+Parents and Godparents are required to attend a short class before the Baptism, held on the second Thurs of each month.
+Please call the parish office at 762-9688 to register.